Guido Cantelli: Career

-After the success of the Castello Sforzesco's concert, a successful international career started for Cantelli.
-This career would bring him on the major stages of the world, where he would conduct the world's most famous orchestras.
+After the success of the Castello Sforzesco concert, a successful international career started for Cantelli.
+This career would bring him to the major stages of the world, where he would conduct the world's most famous orchestras.
 He was acclaimed by the public and the critics alike.
 However, in spite of all the compliments and the success, Cantelli's attention was not diverted from his studies.
 He kept on studying with "scrupulous commitment and professionalism," encouraged by the great Arturo Toscanini.
 Toscanini saw him conduct at La Scala, Milan, and remained impressed.
 The results of these stylistic studies by Cantelli maturated on 21 May 1948, with a concert that, in a way, "marked his definitive Scaliger consecration and at the same time his authoritative entry into the small number of great international conductors."
 Toscanini invited him to guest conduct the NBC Symphony Orchestra in 1949.
 In a note written to Cantelli's wife Iris in 1950 after four of these concerts, Toscanini said:

 I am happy and moved to inform you of Guido's great success and that I introduced him to my orchestra, which loves him as I do.
 This is the first time in my long career that I have met a young man so gifted.
 He will go far, very far.

-He had debuted in America on 15 January 1949, with a "most positive encounter with the New Yorker public."
+He debuted in America on 15 January 1949, with a "most positive encounter with the New Yorker public".
 On 3 January 1952 he was welcomed again by the American public, conducting the New York Philharmonic.
 Between these two dates, he had been welcomed in Edinburgh (1950), and had completed an acclaimed tournée in London.